Are you looking for ways to protect your website from hackers?

 Once the plugin is activated, you need to go to the Tools » Salt Shaker page in your WordPress admin to set a schedule for changing the SALT keys.

-You need to check the option to automatically ‘Change WP Keys and Salts’ and then select your schedule from the dropdown.
+You must check the option to automatically ‘Change WP Keys and Salts’ and then select your schedule from the dropdown.
 You can automatically change the authentication keys daily, weekly, and monthly.

 In case you want to change the security and SALT keys manually, then you can do so by clicking on the ‘Change Now’ button.

 We hope this article helped you automatically change the WordPress SALT keys.
-You may also want to learn how to install WordPress the right way, or see our list of the best email marketing services for small business.
+You may also want to see our guide on how to install WordPress the right way or our expert picks for the best email marketing services for small businesses.